nettrom/SDoC-Baseline-Metrics-Redux/T186575/README.md

 This is a replicate of Mikhail's report from October 2017, [T177356](https://phabricator.wikimedia.org/T177356), reviewing several metrics related to file types and deletion behaviors using filearchive and image table in commonswiki database.
 This analysis incudes data collected from the launch of Commons in September 2004 to the end of January 2018.

+## Questions Reviewed

+1. The distribution of file types and extensions.
+2. Cumulative upload counts and newly uploads per month by file extension.
+3. The proportion of files got deleted within a month after uploaded.
+How does this deletion rate look like over time?
+4. Number of deleters (users who have deleted at least one file) over time.
+5. How many files each user has deleted?
+6. Time to deletion, broken up by file type and reason for deletion (copyright violation vs other)

 ## Distribution of file types

 I queried the image table of the commons wiki to select the img_timestamp and file extension type (jpeg, gif, png, etc).
 The file name was used to determine the format of the file as the "img_minor_mime" and "img_media_type" fields may not be accurately labeled for all files.
 Note these metrics do not include files that were deleted as of 2018-02-11.